thingsboard/thingsboard.github.io/_includes/docs/user-guide/ota-updates.md

 {% include images-gallery.html imageCollection="sw-status-1" %}

+{% if docsPrefix != 'paas/' %}

 ### Configuration

 ##### Queue processing pace

+The system administrator can configure the Reports Server endpoint URL using [thingsboard.yml](/docs/user-guide/install/pe/config/).

 To set the max number of devices that will be notified in the chosen time period using the following [configuration](/docs/{{docsPrefix}}user-guide/install/config/) properties: